-In order to learn a language you need to memorize thousands of words and sentence patterns.
+In order to learn foreign language you need to memorize thousands of words and sentence patterns.
 There is just no other way.
 Memorization is fundamental to language learning.
 However, the method you will be using, the content and the timing of your learning will determine your success or failure.

 We looked at the mechanisms of human memory and we integrated them into the Taalhammer app.
 We give you a ready recipe so you can effortlessly optimize your memorization and be successful.